IoannisKaragiannis/LinearAlgebra/demo/README.md

 ## GETTING STARTED

-These were the two steps to make my demo collaborate with the *LinearAlgebra* library.
+These are the two steps to be made so that this demo can collaborate with the *LinearAlgebra* library.

 **_Step 1_:**
 ```